econml.solutions.causal_analysis.CausalAnalysis

 plot_heterogeneity_tree(Xtest, feature_index, *)

-Plot an effect hetergoeneity tree using matplotlib.
+Plot an effect heterogeneity tree using matplotlib.

 plot_policy_tree(Xtest, feature_index, *[, ...])